Causal Effects in Matching Mechanisms with Strategically Reported Preferences: Identification with Strategic Reports

-Although intuitive, these bounds are not necessarily sharp because $\lbar{\delta}^+_{j,k}$ is not exogenously given as considered by \cite{horowitz1995}; $\lbar{\delta}^+_{j,k}$ is constructed from only the distribution of $Q_j$.
+Although intuitive and analytically simple, these bounds are not necessarily sharp because $\lbar{\delta}^+_{j,k}$ is not exogenously given as considered by \cite{horowitz1995}; $\lbar{\delta}^+_{j,k}$ is constructed from the marginal distribution of $Q_j$ but there could be additional identifying information in the joint distribution of $Q_j$ and $Y$.
 Providing a complete characterization of the sharp bounds is complex because it involves deriving bounds on the joint distribution of potential outcomes and $Q_j$, which may not be practical when the potential outcomes are continuous.
 For the sake of simplicity, we relegate the sharp characterization to Section \ref{sec:app:sharp_bounds} in the appendix.
-The bounds of Proposition \ref{result:partial_id:nextbest-dist} contain the sharp bounds of Section \ref{sec:app:sharp_bounds} as long as our model assumptions are true.
-The lack of sharpness may not matter in practice when Proposition \ref{result:partial_id:nextbest-dist} yields tight bounds for a given dataset.
-However, if our assumptions are not true, the bounds of Proposition \ref{result:partial_id:nextbest-dist} may not contain the sharp bounds of Section \ref{sec:app:sharp_bounds}.
-That said, we may obtain tight bounds from the data using Proposition \ref{result:partial_id:nextbest-dist}, but this does not mean they contain the true parameter \citep{kedagni2020}.
+The bounds of Proposition \ref{result:bounds_RD} contain the sharp bounds of Section \ref{sec:app:sharp_bounds} as long as our model assumptions are true.
+The lack of sharpness may not matter in practice when Proposition \ref{result:bounds_RD} yields tight bounds for a given dataset.
+However, if our assumptions are not true, the bounds of Proposition \ref{result:bounds_RD} may not contain the sharp bounds of Section \ref{sec:app:sharp_bounds}.
+That said, we may obtain tight bounds from the data using Proposition \ref{result:bounds_RD}, but this does not mean they contain the true parameter \citep{kedagni2020}.
 Therefore, it is advisable to assess the testable implications of Corollary \ref{result:fals-test} as a matter of routine.